RobinWeitzel/nn-project/_posts/2020-04-23-gathering-data.md

 * comments often contain the name of a player or his color
 * some comments don't relate to the latest move
 * many comments are complex explanation over multiple sentences
+* comments frequently point to specific squares (which are mentioned by name)

 All of this will make it more difficult to generate useful captions.
-I will probably need to preprocess these comments (i.e. remove/replace names).
+I will probably need to preprocess the comments (i.e. remove/replace names).
 However, for a first try this should be good enough.
 In the next chapter I will use the data set without annotations in combination with Autoencoders to teach the encodings to our network.